 It covers topics about small business accounting in general and getting started with and making the most of their platform.

-Additionally, you get inspirational stories from and about fellow entrepreneurs who found success using Wave.
+Additionally, you get inspirational stories from and about fellow entrepreneurs who found success using Zoho.
 These will definitely come in handy when accounting has you down, as it will from time to time.

-The support is world class, a number of paid services could learn a thing or two from these guys.
-As an added bonus, you can join the Wave community, which I’ve found to be very helpful in day-day queries.
+The support is world-class, a number of paid services could learn a thing or two from these guys.
+As an added bonus, you can join the Zoho community, which I’ve found to be very helpful in day-day queries.

 In addition to free unlimited invoicing and expense tracking, you get more;